By: Amy Rosner By: Amy Rosner | January 24, 2023 | Food & Drink

 Andrew Carmellini’s Italian Chophouse is unlike any other spot on this list, and we are absolutely here for it.
 With sweeping views of the Brooklyn Bridge and food worth writing home about, Carne Mare is the ideal place to be wined and dined.
 After all, the melt-in-your-mouth caviar mozzarella sticks are enough to keep us coming back for more.
 The Wagyu cuts here are also 10/10, so be sure to order the “Bavetta” steak and the Gorgonzola-cured Striploin.

 Most associate Bowery with its bustling nightlife and post-grads eating pizza at 2 a.m., but we’re obviously in it for the food.
-Everything here makes our mouth water, but it’s literally illegal to come here and not order the Kung Pao duck wings.
+Everything here makes our mouths water, but it’s literally illegal to come here and not order the Kung Pao duck wings.
 Made with toasted peanuts, cilantro, and yuzu rang dressing, this dish is truly a culinary masterpiece.
-We’re also clinically obsessed with the Chuck Roll Kuroge Wagyu (their take on a steak carpaccio), and the Snake River Wagyu NY Strip.
+We’re also clinically obsessed with the Chuck Roll Kuroge Wagyu (their take on a steak carpaccio) and the Snake River Wagyu NY Strip.

 As evident in the name, Porter House Bar & Grill serves one of the best Porterhouse steaks in town.
 We’re not exaggerating, we would have this dish for breakfast, lunch, and dinner.
-Steak and eggs anybody?
+Steak and eggs, anybody?
 And yes, while this steak is a must-order, there is a plethora of options sure to impress even the pickiest of palettes.
 Other menu staples include the butter-poached lobster served (extra truffle potato puree, please!), the roasted marrow bone, and the Garganelli bolognese.

 The downtown culinary scene is popping, and Marc Forgione’s American Cut is no exception.
 If you’re looking for a chophouse with an ambiance just as luxurious as the food, we’ve got you covered.
 Reinventing the classic tuna tartare appetizer as we know it, American Cut’s Tuna Tar Tot is truly life-changing.
 As for the steak, we recommend the Pastrami Ribeye (move aside Katz’s!), or the braised beef short rib.
 And no, they don’t make it Paleo.

-88 Ninth Ave. / Website
+88 Ninth Ave. / 212.858.8899 / Website

-From Catch Hospitality Group, this lively spot spanning four approachable dining rooms serves a curated menu of the world's best cuts, alongside rich pairings like roasted brussels sprouts and twice baked potato, and an extensive wine list that will impress your whole party.
+From Catch Hospitality Group, this lively spot spanning four approachable dining rooms serves a curated menu of the world's best cuts, alongside rich pairings like roasted Brussels sprouts and twice baked potato, and an extensive wine list that will impress your whole party

 Photography by: Courtesy Getty Images